-VBT is giving away a trip for one to the Czech Republic as the top prize for the event’s raffle.
+VBT is giving away a trip for one to Tuscany as the top prize for the event’s raffle.

-VBT’s September 9 Vermont: Champlain Valley & Islands tour coincides with the Kelly Brush Foundation Century Ride this year.
+VBT’s September 8 Vermont: Champlain Valley & Islands tour and it’s September 8 Classic Vermont tour both coincide with the Kelly Brush Foundation Century Ride this year.
 “VBT travelers interested in arriving a day early can combine a philanthropic endeavor with their vacation—a win/win for everyone,” Marston said.

-The Century Ride will be September 8 and start and finish at the Middlebury College Alumni Field, Route 30, in Middlebury, Vermont.
-Riders have their choice of 25-, 50-, or 100-mile course routes.
-The event closes with a ride party and a full barbecue.
-Online registration will close at midnight, Wednesday, September 5.
+The Century Ride will be Saturday, September 7 and start and finish at the Middlebury College Alumni Field, Route 30, in Middlebury, Vermont.
+Riders have their choice of 25-, 50-, or 100-mile course routes with a 65 and 85 mile re-route from the 100.
+The event closes with a ride party and a barbecue.
+Online registration will close at midnight, Wednesday, September 4.
 Registration is allowed on the ride day from 7:00 to 9:00 a.m.

 Proceeds from the Century Ride go to support the Kelly Brush Foundation’s mission to:

 - Improve the quality of life for individuals living with a spinal cord injury by purchasing adaptive athletic equipment for those with financial limitations

 - Advocate for improving ski racing safety

 - Support research to treat and cure paralysis due to traumatic spinal cord injury (SCI)